ciortanmadalina/europython2024/README.md

 If you want to use your dataset, save it under the **data** folder and add loading functionality to *data_utils.py* (i.e. under *get_data* method).

+The *get_data* method is written to support the format of ADBench, assuming a .npz input file file contains 2 matrices:
+- **X** a <n_timesteps> * <n_timeseries> matrix without gaps and ordered by time (implicit time index)
+- **y** a <n_timesteps> elements vector, containing the anomaly annotations, a binary vector where 1 represents anomaly present.

+The repository solves the anomaly detection problem in the **unsupervised** setting so the annotations are not used during training, only for evaluation.

+NB: If your dataset has a different format, you should handle the adaptations to the requirements described above (e.g. in get_data method).

 ## Evaluation
 The experimental results can be evaluated with the functionality in *evaluation_utils.py*.
 Key methods: